 There was a period of time when Fort Shaw was not in use.
 Buildings were recycled.
 Items were relocated to be used.
 This helped to preserve them.
 Now the fort is able to care for these items again and would love to have them returned as donations.
 If you know of any items that were originally at the fort—items from papers to furniture to tools—please consider donating them to be admired and treasured by generations to come.
 Thank you!

-In other news: Dues for the J. C. Adams Stone Barn are due and can now be paid on the website https://jcadamsstonebarnco.org/ Together we can.
+In other news: Dues for the J. C. Adams Stone Barn are due and can now be paid on the website https://jcadamsstonebarnco.org/.
 Call Bob Milford at 406-788-0876 for more info.

 Thanks for your support.
 Please note: The SRVHS and the JCAdams Stone Barn are separate organizations.